oracle-samples/oracle-db-examples/machine-learning/notebooks/python/README.md

 The specific denomination "OfficeHours_" in the name of the file indicates that the Notebook was presented at one of the previous sessions of the [AskTOM Oracle Machine Learning Office Hours](https://asktom.oracle.com/pls/apex/asktom.search?oh=6801#sessions).

-See [Introducing Oracle Machine Learning Notebooks for the Oracle Autonomous Data Warehouse](https://blogs.oracle.com/machinelearning/post/introducing-oracle-machine-learning-notebooks-for-oracle-autonomous-database) blog post for more information.
+See [Oracle Machine Learning Notebooks - Get Started](https://docs.oracle.com/en/database/oracle/machine-learning/oml-notebooks/) for more information.

 #### Copyright (c) 2022 Oracle Corporation and/or its affilitiates.